 The only problem is it is usually a sport that takes place over a few months.
 The rest of the time the boat has to be stored and this is where most of the money is spent.
 When the boat in question is on dry land, it is an expensive task to make sure it is suitable to go back in the water.

 Many who are inspired by Cool Runnings will probably be halted when the costs of this sport are revealed.

-Bobsledding is similar to F1 in that it requires corporate sponsorship for those who have any hope of participating.
-The bobsleds themselves are not cheap and cost around $25,000 and it is very expensive to train, as there is few bobsled runs in the world so travel and accommodation are huge factors too.
+Bobsledding is similar to motorsport in that it requires corporate sponsorship for those who have any hope of participating.
+The bobsleds themselves can cost up to 100K and the sport it is very expensive to train in.
+There are also very few bobsled runs in the world so travel and accommodation are huge factors too.